-Together for the first time since their trip, the four friends recounted their story in fits and starts.
+Together for the first time since their trip, the four friends recounted their story in fits and starts, laughing occasionally as they shared details.
 Tobin recalled that Bowman and Tasillo were last minute add-ons to the trip, committing just two days before they left, leaving them all to wonder silently what might have happened if they hadn’t gone.

 “I was just really proud of my friends,” said Rosenblum.

 Tobin, nodding: “I would second that.”

 Interested in becoming an EMT or being certified in CPR?
 Visit FitRec for more information about Emergency Medical Service classes, including those for BU students, the general public, and current EMTs.